InFaith Heritage

 InFaith

 Working “in faith” is the essence of the mission and how it has functioned throughout its history.
-The mission changed it’s name to InFaith in recognition of the active faith that all of its people must have to engage the world with the gospel, and the dynamic way in which the Spirit works in the hearts and minds of men and women and children—that no one program or method could anticipate or accomplish.
+The mission changed its name to InFaith in recognition of the active faith that all of its people must have to engage the world with the gospel, and the dynamic way in which the Spirit works in the hearts and minds of men and women and children—that no one program or method could anticipate or accomplish.

 Reach Local.
 Change Lives.